jdeathe/centos-ssh/README.md

 #### Editing configuration

 To make changes to the configuration files you need a running container that uses the volumes from the configuration volume.
-To edit a single file you could use the following, where <path_to_file> can be one of the [required configuration files](https://github.com/jdeathe/centos-ssh/blob/centos-6/README.md#required-configuration-files), or you could run a ```bash``` shell and then make the changes required using ```vi```.
+To edit a single file you could use the following, where {path_to_file} can be one of the [required configuration files](https://github.com/jdeathe/centos-ssh/blob/centos-6/README.md#required-configuration-files), or you could run a ```bash``` shell and then make the changes required using ```vi```.
 On exiting the container it will be removed since we specify the ```--rm``` parameter.

 ```
 $ docker run --rm -it \
   --volumes-from volume-config.ssh.pool-1.1.1 \
   jdeathe/centos-ssh:latest \
-  vi /etc/services-config/<path_to_file>
+  vi /etc/services-config/{path_to_file}
 ```

 ##### Required configuration files